VCurry20/FDAProject2021/README.md

 This is now an interactive Jupyter Notebook.

-When you are finished within the notebook you can use CTRL S - saving the file, and close the browser.
+When you are finished within the notebook you can use `CTRL S` - saving the file, and close the browser.

-Then in CDMR use CTRL C to close the notebook browser which will continue to run in the background.
+Then in CDMR use `CTRL C` to close the notebook browser which will continue to run in the background.

+Jupyter Notebooks are comprised of cells, in each cell there will be either code or markdown text (text outling the project /code).
+To click down through each cell, which also action each cell click `Shift` & `Enter`.

+You will also find a range of options along the top of the notebook which provide additional funactionality (note there is slight differences between Jupyter notebook and lab).

+By choosing `Kernal - Restart & Run All`, will clear all outputs and rerun the entire notebook.

+When you view the notebook using this method you will be able to make changes to the code, change outputs and save this new version.

 For additional information on Jupyter Notebooks please review [here.](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)

-[8][9]
+[10][11]

 ### Viewing & Running Notebooks
 <br/>

-As outlined above if you do not want to install Anaconda you can run the notebook in both an online viewer and also in Binder which will allow you to interact with the code without changing the notebook.
+As outlined above if you do not want to install Anaconda you can run the notebook in both an online viewer and also in Binder which will allow you to interact with the code without changing the original notebook.

 <br/>